cissna/gite/README.md

     pass

 function format_git_commands(unformatted_git_commands_string):
-    pass the unformatted_git_commands_string to the quickest model and ask it to parse out only the actual git commands from the text.
-Make sure they are returned with no additional text, no formatting, and with each command (if multiple) on separate lines.

-    Then do the equivalent of python's output.split('\n') to make it a list, and return that list
+    # The LLM's response might include explanatory text, markdown code blocks, etc.
+    # This function's job is to isolate only the commands themselves.
+    # It sends the raw LLM output to the quickest model with a simple instruction.

+    formatted_string = send_to_LLM({
+        system: "You are a parser.
+The user will provide text that contains one or more terminal commands, possibly surrounded by explanatory text or markdown formatting.
+        Extract only the git commands.
+        Return ONLY the commands, each on a new line.
+        Do not include any other text, explanation, or markdown formatting like ```.",
+        user: unformatted_git_commands_string
+    }, model=quickest)

+    # The result should be a clean string with each command on a new line.
+    # Split this string into a list of commands to be executed.
+    return formatted_string.split('\n')  # this line is python not pseudocode

 # Helper to validate user input and handle cancellation/reprompt
 function get_valid_user_choice(valid_choices, prompt_text):